greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   Changes the owner of the table, sequence, view, materialized view, or foreign table to the specified user.

 RENAME
 :   Changes the name of a table (or an index, sequence, view, materialized view, or foreign table), the name of an individual column in a table, or the name of a constraint of the table.
 When renaming a constraint that has an underlying index, the index is renamed as well.
 There is no effect on the stored data.
-XXX Note that Greenplum Database does not permit renaming distribution key columns.
-XXX

 SET SCHEMA
 :   Moves the table into another schema.
 Associated indexes, constraints, and sequences owned by table columns are moved as well.